s-bashar/s-bashar.github.io/_projects/SHA256_Bitcoin_RTL/index.md

    - This avoids BRAM inference and allows the schedule to evolve cleanly across clock cycles, simplifying synthesis and improving resource predictability for ASIC/FPGA mapping.

+## Optimization

+The first 19 words are always the same and each header+nonce message to be hashed is split into two blocks.
+Therefore, the first block of 16 is always the same, so its hash is only calculated once.
+We save the hash value from this point so we can revert back to this hash value when you computing different nonces

+{% include image-gallery.html images="btc_opt.png" height="400" alt="btc_opt" %}